 A Debt Service Reserve Fund has been established under the Senior Indenture to provide additional security for Debt Service Reserve Fund Bonds.
-The 2023B Bonds have not been designated as Debt Service Reserve Fund Bonds and are not secured by moneys in the Debt Service Reserve Fund.
+The 2023A Bonds are Debt Service Reserve Fund Bonds and are secured by moneys in the Debt Service Reserve Fund.